osmo-tool/osmo/visualizer/README.md

 # About

 This sub-project contains a few simple visualization helpers to view OSMO models.
+NOTE: this component is currently not maintained.
+Most of the visualizer code would need updates to work properly.

 Requires the OSMO Tester accessible for use.
 If the latest changes are not on Maven Central,